schletz/Pos4xhif/ExamManager/01_EfCoreModel.md

 ### Private constructors and private setters

-To ensure the initialization of all required properties, you can define a (public) constructor with all your required fields (*RequiredArgsConstructor* in Lombock).
+To ensure the initialization of all required properties, you can define a (public) constructor with all your required fields (*@RequiredArgsConstructor,* in Lombok).
-EF Core dosen't support changing the primary key, therefore the property *Id* has a private setter.
+EF Core doesn't support changing the primary key, therefore the property *Id* has a private setter.
 EF Core requires a parameterless constructor, so we can use a private constructor for this.